Compare two cars

 Safety

 The fact that the Opel got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, when it comes to weight, a factor that most people underestimate, Insignia offers a marginal difference of 3% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Opel does have a slight advantage, at least on all of the models level.
-That's the official data, while our visitors describe reliability of Opel, as well as BMW, with the same average rating of 4.2 out of 5.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that Opel does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Opel with an average rating of 4.2, and models under the BMW badge with 4.1 out of 5.
 Independent research findings rank Insignia as average reliability-wise, and 4 Series Gran Coupe is more or less at the same level.Above it all, drivers of cars with the same engine as Insignia rank it on average as 4.5, while the one under the competitor's bonnet gets 4.1 out of 5.

 Performance & Fuel economy